This is an automatic translation generated by artificial intelligence. May contain errors.

 - { label: 'URL', name: 'url', widget: 'string' }

-- Add the custom domain in Netlify (Domain management -> Add a domain -> ofilibre.urjc.es), which is owned by the university
+Add the custom domain in Netlify (Domain management -> Add a domain -> ofilibre.urjc.es), which the university owns.

-- At this step choose whether to use Netlify DNS as DNS provider or continue with your current provider.
-We chose the second option, so we’ll need to inform the provider about the DNS record changes needed to point our domain to the site deployed on Netlify
+In this step we choose whether to use Netlify DNS as the DNS provider or continue with our current provider.
+In our case we chose the second option, so we must inform the provider of the changes to be made to the DNS records so that our domain points to the site deployed on Netlify.

-- Following Netlify documentation, since we want to register an apex domain, we ask our DNS provider to look up the DNS records for ofilibre.urjc.es and add an ALIAS record with the host field equal to ‘@’ pointing to
+Following Netlify’s documentation, since we want to register a primary domain (apex domain), we inform our DNS provider to look up the DNS record configuration for ofilibre.urjc.es and add an ALIAS record with the host field equal to ‘@’ and pointing to

-.
-Changes may take up to 48 hours to propagate - Request an SSL certificate through the Harica certificate management interface by going to the ‘Server’ section and filling in fields like FQDN (ofilibre.urjc.es in our case), certificate type (SSL DV) and algorithm (RSA 2048).
-Also select the option to generate a private key
+Request an SSL certificate through the Harica certificate management interface.
+To do this, go to the ‘Server’ section within the interface and fill in the fields, such as FQDN (in our case ofilibre.urjc.es), certificate type (SSL DV), and algorithm (RSA 2048).
+Additionally, select the option to generate a private key.

-- When the certificate is approved, you’ll receive several files including the certificate itself and intermediate certificate chain.
-Using these two files plus the private key from the previous step, add the certificate to Netlify (Domain management -> HTTPS -> Set custom certificate) to enable https
+When the certificate is approved, we will be provided with a series of files, including the certificate itself and the intermediate certificate chain.
+Using these two files and the private key from the previous step, add the certificate to Netlify (Domain management -> HTTPS -> Set custom certificate) to enable https.

-- Modify the config.toml file and verify DNS changes.
-Back in the project, access the config.toml file and change the baseURL value to the final URL:
+- Modify the config.toml file and check the DNS change.
+Returning to the project, access the config.toml file and change the baseURL value to the final URL, i.e.:

 baseURL = “https://ofilibre.urjc.es”